Donald-Watts/Ontos-AI/README.md

 ## Why It Matters

-We built this because the current tools are *fast*, but they are not *truthful*.
+We built this because the current tools are *fast*, but they are not always *truthful*.
 They process language, but they don’t understand meaning.
 They amplify patterns, but they do not care for the user or the outcome.
 Ontosophic AI changes that.

 ### Ontos is: